Muahammad-Umair/CIfar-10-image-prediction-with-streamlit-app/README.md

 🖼️ Displayed image (at a smaller size for readability)

 📷 Example Output
-Uploaded Image: 🐱 Cat
+Uploaded Image: Dog

-Predicted Class: Cat
+Predicted Class: Dog

-Confidence: 97.52%
+Confidence: 99.52%

 🧠 Model Information
 The model is trained on the CIFAR-10 dataset using a Convolutional Neural Network (CNN)